KDOW

 KDOW (1220 AM) is a commercial radio station broadcasting a financial news/talk format.
 Licensed to Palo Alto, California, United States, the station serves the greater San Francisco Bay Area.
 The station is owned by the Salem Media Group (SCA-Palo Alto, LLC).

 The station was founded in 1949 with call sign KIBE.
 Purchased by Sundial Broadcasting in 1953, KIBE began simulcasting the classical music programming of co-owned FM station KDFC-FM; KIBE eventually picked up the KDFC call sign in 1984.
 The KDFC AM station was sold in 1997 and changed to KBPA.
 Since then, the station has had a variety of talk formats and call signs.
 In 1999, KBPA became KBZS and changed to a business talk format for the first time.
 As KSFB, the station had a Christian talk format from 2001 to 2004.
 The station then changed to a general news/talk format in 2004 with call sign KNTS.
 By 2008, KNTS became KDOW and returned to its previous business format.

-Outside of a local morning talk show, much of KDOW's programming is nationally syndicated, such as Investor's Edge with Gary Kaltbaum, or brokered programming paid by local financial advisors or business consultants.
-KDOW also broadcasts some local college sports, specifically San Jose State Spartans football and Santa Clara Broncos men's basketball.
+Outside of a local morning talk show, much of KDOW's programming is nationally syndicated, such as Investor's Edge with Gary Kaltbaum, or brokered programming paid by local businesses.
+KDOW has broadcast some local college sports, specifically San Jose State Spartans football and Santa Clara Broncos men's basketball.

 History

 As KIBE and KDFC (1949–1997)

 The station was first licensed on October 4, 1949, as KIBE, owned and operated by Donald K. Deming and Millard Kibbe, founders of the D&K Broadcasting Company.
 KIBE signed on as a daytime only station operating with 250 watts.
 Among its early programming was Stanford Roundtable, a talk show featuring students from nearby Stanford University.
 In September 1950, Deming and Kibbe sold KIBE to J.B.
 Rhodes, then owner of Associated Grocers, for $45,000.
 KIBE increased its power to 1 kW in 1952.

 In April 1953, Rhodes sold KIBE to Sundial Broadcasting Corporation for $60,000.
 KIBE began simulcasting Sundial's classical music FM station KDFC in October 1953.
 KIBE increased its power again in 1965, from 1 kW to 5 kW.

 On March 1, 1984, the call signs changed to KDFC.
-By 1987, KDFC began broadcasting at night, with 145 watts of power.
+By 1987, KDFC AM began broadcasting at night, with 145 watts of power.